Environmental Science: The Living City

 Through a series of daily lectures and hands-on lab work, students will find themselves immersed in the world of field ecology and the research paradigm.
 Specific topics include hummingbirds, corvids, coyotes, osprey, trees, songbirds, and more.
 Artistic components of the course will include the production of a painted hummingbird cast.

 The Los Angeles story is a complex one of urban growth, restoration, and community solutions to complex socio-ecological challenges, including the human-wildlife intersect, habitat fragmentation, climate change mitigation, protection of wildlife corridors & biodiversity, pollution management, water quality, and green space equity, among others.

 Scientific Research Starts Here

-LMU is planning to offer in-person pre-college summer programs in 2022.
-Environmental Science: The Living City will be a residential program on LMU's Los Angeles-area campus.
+Environmental Science: The Living City is a residential program on LMU's Los Angeles-area campus.
 There are no commuter options at this time - all participants are required to live on campus for the duration of their program.

 - Learn to work in teams in a classroom setting

 - Develop an understanding of the principles of Environmental Science

 - Explore ecology and wildlife in Los Angeles' Ballona Wetlands

 2023 Program Cost: $5,400